steveicarus/iverilog/vvp/README.txt

 UDPs come in sequential and combinatorial flavors.
 Sequential UDPs carry an output state and can respond to edges at the inputs.
-The output of a combinatorial UDPs is a function of its current inputs only.
+The output of combinatorial UDPs is a function of its current inputs only.

 The function of a UDP is defined via a table.
 The rows of the table